apache/jackrabbit-oak/oak-run/README.md

 -------

 The 'console' mode allows to work with an interactive console and browse an existing oak repository.
-Type 'help' within the console to get a list of all supported commands.
+Type ':help' within the console to get a list of all supported commands.
 The console currently supports TarMK and MongoMK.
 To start the console for a TarMK repository, use: